FMirzaei93/snakes-and-ladders-game/README.md

 The first player that reaches the highest cell on the board, 100, wins the game.
 To win, the player will need to roll the exact number to get them to the last cell.
 If the player rolls a higher number than needed to land exactly on 100, their piece does not move and remains there until their next turn, when they can roll again.

-#### 🚀You can see the live version of the project [here](https://snakes-and-ladders-fmirzaei93.vercel.app)
+#### 🚀 You can see the live version of the project [here](https://snakes-and-ladders-fmirzaei93.vercel.app)<br /><br />

-#### 🌸I'd like to thank my friend [Bence](https://github.com/fekete965) for his persistent help and technical support.
-I appreciate his unbelievable dedication.
+🌸I'd like to thank my friend [Bence](https://github.com/fekete965) for his persistent help and technical support.
+I appreciate his unbelievable dedication.  <br />
-#### 🌼I'd also like to thank my friend [Kamran](https://github.com/comendrun) who made me do this project.
+🌼I'd also like to thank my friend [Kamran](https://github.com/comendrun) who made me do this project.
 I'm so grateful to him for his suggestion.

 ## Initial Script